 3. Watch movies for free with Gofobo’s advance screenings.

 Movie studios love to generate buzz before movies officially release, and the way they do that is by offering advance screenings.

 Gofobo is a great place to find out about these screenings and get passes.
 Obviously screenings aren’t in every city, but hey, it’s worth looking into it!

-6. Join Fandango VIP for free movie screenings and other goodies.
+4. Join Fandango VIP to screen movies for free and get other goodies.

 Fandango’s free loyalty program offers a bunch of perks, but every time you see 4 movies, you get a $6 credit — which can be used for movie tickets, digital rentals or other purchases.

 In addition, VIPs get invitations to free movie screenings and exclusive events.